By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

 At this point who are we thinking is delusional?

 Please do not misunderstand here.
 I do believe that people, with or without mental illness, can and do have delusions, some more bizarre than others.
 My point is that we need to be careful about what we call a delusion and what we let go.

-So in some future posts we will need to talk about the research on delusions and why certain groups get that label more often than other groups.
+So in some future posts, we will need to talk about the research on delusions and why certain groups get that label more often than other groups.

-Till next time, stay happy.
+Until next time, stay happy.

 Seven David Joel Miller Books are available now!

 My newest book is now available.
 It was my opportunity to try on a new genre.
 I’ve been working on this book for several years, but now seem like the right time to publish it.

 Story Bureau is a thrilling Dystopian Post-Apocalyptic adventure in the Surviving the Apocalypse series.

 Baldwin struggles to survive life in a post-apocalyptic world where the government controls everything.

 As society collapses and his family gets plunged into poverty, Baldwin takes a job in the capital city, working for a government agency called the Story Bureau.
 He discovers the Story Bureau is not a benign news outlet but a sinister government plot to manipulate society.